ats-tandjoeng7/kickstarter-analysis/01_kickstarter/Written_Report_Template.md

 >>💡 trial and error, and never-say-die mindsets.
 2. Locale settings of MS Excel 2016, which automatically displayed months of _Date_ and _Short Date_ formatted cells as 1, 2, .., 12 instead of Jan, Feb, .., Dec.
 Pivot Table and Pivot Chart were all affected, which prevented me from aligning results with the assignment requirements.
 It took me a few days to finally figure it out.
 >>💡 Preferred locale (language) can be changed via Power Query in MS Excel 2016.\
->>💡 During the process of getting back on track, I also applied some efficient techniques, such as `Fill > Right`, `Fill < Left`, `Days()`, `Delta()`, etc.
+>>💡 During the process of getting back on track, I also applied some efficient techniques for reconfirming the accuracy of results, such as `Fill > Right`, `Fill < Left`, `DAYS()`, `DELTA()`, etc.
-3. A few misleading descriptions and links in Module 1, for example line breaks in markdown language are not `---` hyphens.
+3. A few misleading descriptions and broken links in Module 1, for example line breaks in markdown language are not `---` hyphens.
 Line breaks in markdown should be two consecutive spaces, three consecutive spaces, or \\ (backslash) at the end of a line.

 ## Results
 - Two conclusions we can draw about the Outcomes based on Launch Date:
-  1. Successful outcomes in Theatre category were pretty flat from January-April, peaked in the month of May, and decreased towards December.
+  1. Successful outcomes in Theater category were pretty flat from January-April, peaked in the month of May, and decreased towards December.
 December was the only month when the number of Successful outcomes felt to -1.33% below the total number of Failed and Canceled projects combined.
 The rest of months had at least double-digit number of more successful outcomes compared to Failed and Canceled projects combined.
   2. May and June were the only periods when Kickstarter campaigns recorded successful outcomes by 30% or higher compared to the rest of months, and December was the least successful time for Theater category.

 - Conclusions about the Outcomes based on Goals: